webtoolsnz/yii2-admin-lte/docs/theme.md

 ]
 ```

-Checkout the [official guide](http://www.yiiframework.com/doc-2.0/guide-output-theming.html#theme-inheritance)for more information about theme inheritance and pathMap.
+Checkout the [official guide](http://www.yiiframework.com/doc-2.0/guide-output-theming.html#theme-inheritance) for more information about theme inheritance and pathMap.